-Women in Texas Politics Started Their Own ‘Sh*tty Men’ List a Year Ago
+Women Expose The Secret Sexual Predators Inside Texas Politics

 “It’s a power thing,” she continued.
 “Talking about our stories together is a way to take back some of that power.

-“The one takeaway that I’ve had: no one is immune.
+“The one takeaway that I’ve had: No one is immune.
 Democrats and progressives claim to take the moral high ground, but there are men in these organizations who are horrible abusers.”

 Indeed, as one male Democrat working in Texas politics told The Daily Beast on Monday: “Within my own party, it’s really bad.”